top of page

 THE CAVALRY OF DORHAN

-The "Doharáds'' are part of the Royal Guard of Dorhan, mounted on rare white horses called "Hárãads."
-They are known as the "Silver Warriors'' and are responsible for guarding the borders and conducting patrols throughout the kingdom.
-They wear silver-plated helmets and bracelets with golden accents, and their capes are grey and intricately crafted from exquisite fabrics.
-Their light grey leather cuirasses feature the emblem of Dorhan in the center.
-They wield longswords known as "The Justice of Men," along with long spears and triangular shields adorned with golden details and the kingdom's emblem at the center.
+The "Doharáds" are part of the Royal Guard of Dorhan, riding rare white horses known as "Hárãads."
+They are known as the "Silver Warriors" and guard the borders while patrolling the kingdom.
+They wear silver helmets and bracelets with golden details, and their capes are gray, crafted from exquisite fabrics.
+Their light gray leather breastplates bear the emblem of Dorhan at the center.
+They wield longswords called "The Justice of Men," along with long lances and triangular shields adorned with golden details and the emblem in the center.

 THE ROYAL GUARD

-The Dorhs are also known as "The Guardians of Dorhan," an ancient title bestowed upon the First Kings.
-The Dorhs are chosen for their prowess in battle and combat training.
-Above all, there must be an unwavering devotion to their king.
-Loyalty, courage, and dedication are qualities that compel these men to sacrifice their lives for the throne of Dorhan.
+The Dorhs are also known as "The Guardians of Dorh," a title dating back to the days of the First Kings.
+The Dorhs are selected for their qualities in battle and their combat training.
+Above all, there must be an unquestionable devotion to their king.
+Loyalty, courage, and dedication are the traits that make the selected men willing to give their lives for the throne of Dorhan.

 The Wizards' War